WDCA: As a MyNetworkTV station

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation (which had been created as a result of the split of Viacom at the start of the year) announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW.
 In unveiling the merged network, while WB and UPN affiliates owned by WB minority stakeholder Tribune Broadcasting (including WBDC-TV in Washington) and by CBS Television Stations were announced as charter outlets, none of the Fox-owned UPN stations—many of which were competitors to these stations—were chosen.
-Fox also immediately moved to strip the stations of UPN branding.
-The next month, News Corporation then announced the creation of its own secondary network, MyNetworkTV, to serve its own outgoing UPN stations as well as those that had not been selected for The CW.
+Fox immediately moved to strip the stations of UPN branding.
+The next month, News Corporation announced the creation of its own secondary network, MyNetworkTV, to serve its own outgoing UPN stations as well as those that had not been selected for The CW.

-WDCA shut down its analog signal, over UHF channel 20, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WDCA shut down its analog signal, over UHF channel 20, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 35, using virtual channel 20.

-On April 4, 2017, the FCC announced that WDCA was a winner in the 2016-17 spectrum reallocation auction and in return received $119 million for the frequency.
+On April 4, 2017, the FCC announced that WDCA was a winner in the 2016–17 spectrum reallocation auction and in return received $119 million for the frequency.
 WDCA ceased broadcasting its own signal over channel 35 on July 18, 2018, continuing to broadcast on WTTG's multiplex.

-On April 17, 2017, Fox announced that WDCA would be re-branded as "Fox 5 Plus" on July 17, to provide better name recognition with and aligning it as an extension of WTTG, including a new 8:00 p.m. prime time newscast.
+On April 17, 2017, Fox announced that WDCA would be re-branded as "Fox 5 Plus" on July 17, to provide better name recognition with and aligning it as an extension of WTTG, including a new 8 p.m. prime time newscast.
 WTTG and WDCA relocated from Friendship Heights along Wisconsin Avenue to new studios in Bethesda, Maryland, in 2021.

 Newscasts

-In July 1995, WDCA experimented with a half-hour nightly 10:00 p.m. newscast, UPN 20 News at 10, to compete with WTTG's long-running prime time newscast.
+In July 1995, WDCA experimented with a half-hour nightly 10 p.m. newscast, UPN 20 News at 10, to compete with WTTG's long-running prime time newscast.
 The newscast was produced by regional cable news channel NewsChannel 8.
 The newscast was discontinued in the summer of 1996.

 WDCA began airing an 8 p.m. prime time newscast, Fox 5 News on the Plus, on July 17, 2017, as a half-hour broadcast on weekdays and a full hour on weekends.
 News updates would also air throughout the day.
 A 9 p.m. half-hour was added in 2018 as part of a series of news expansions across the Fox Television Stations group.
 The station also has an hour-long 7 p.m. newscast on Saturdays and a 30-minute 7 p.m. newscast on Sundays.
 In February 2022, WDCA began simulcasting an hour of programming on weekdays from Fox Weather.